Which heater is best for vanlife?

 Espar and Webasto heater installation considerations by vehicle

-Ford provides a factory auxiliary fuel tap on the top of the fuel sender unit.The factory tap needs to be drilled out and the provided fuel line should be fed down into the tank and secured.
+Ford includes an auxiliary fuel tap on top of the fuel sender.
+That port needs to be opened up, then the supplied fuel line is routed into the tank and secured in place.

 Ready to heat up your van?